carmenbianca/report-liferay/plan.md

 wider software licensing community.
 Any tasks that stem from that co-operation are *outside of the boundaries* of the project, but may be taken on if time allows.
 This co-operation is immeasurably valuable for both Liferay and for my professional development.
-TODO: Reference the section in context.
+See section \ref{spdx-reuse}.

-TODO: mention that integration is out-of-scope
+Although a product will be delivered during the internship, integration is out-of-scope.
+Someone within Liferay will---or will not---integrate the product into Liferay's internal systems.

 # Quality assurance {#quality-assurance}